TheCleaningLadiesInc/capstone/TEAM.md

 The activity list will then be moved to github.
 The team will meet every thursday on discord at 2:00pm, either Emily or Cammie will go in person.
-The team will commnicate regularly on discord for any comments and questions.
+The team will communicate regularly on discord for any comments and questions.